yaqwsx/KiKit/doc/panelization.md

 ### Simple grid

-The following example creates 3 x 3 grid of boards in a frame separated by V-CUTS.
+The following example creates a 3 x 3 grid of boards in a frame separated by V-CUTS.

 ```
 panel = Panel()